- 9 Tips To Make The Absolute Most of a Disney Cruise With Kids

 At the time you book your vacation, buy proper travel insurance that covers all the reasons why might miss your cruise including missed travel connections, illness, weather, loss of employment, loss of a family member, or simply loss of vacation days.

 If you are concerned about you might have to cancel because Covid 19 ask about it specifically.
-Insurance companies’ policies on Covid-realted coverage have evolved over the course of the pandemic.
+Insurance companies’ policies on Covid-related coverage have evolved since the pandemic has largely ended.

 Travel insurance can also include travel health insurance, in case someone in your group gets sick on the cruise.
 This can come in handy in the most unexpected ways.
 But it’s especially good to have if you are traveling with grandparents.